reactphp/child-process/README.md

 alternative, considering launching one process at a time and listening on its `exit` event to conditionally start the next process in the chain.
 This will give you an opportunity to configure the subsequent process' I/O streams.

+### Windows compatibility

+Windows has always had a poor `proc_open` implementation in PHP.
+Even if things are better with the latest PHP versions, there are still a number of issues when programs are outputing values to STDOUT or STDERR (truncated output, deadlocks, ...).
+To circumvent these problems, instead of relying on STDOUT or STDERR, we write the output to files (in the temporary folder).
+This is an implementation detail but it is important to be aware of it.
+Indeed, the output of the command will be written to the disk, and even if the file is deleted at the end of the process, writing the output to the disk might be a security issues if the output contains sensitive data.